east-winds/east-winds.github.io/index.md

 I welcome inquiries by prospective PhD applicants and postdoctoral fellows, as well as UC San Diego students interested in conducting research.
 Consult my list of  [academic programs and mentoring opportunities](/mentoring/).

 I am a faculty member with the [21st Century China Center][21ccc] and the [Center for Commerce and Diplomacy][ccd], both located at UC San Diego.
-I am also an associate in the [Environment and Natural Resources Program][enrp] at the Harvard Kennedy School Belfer Center, and a fellow with the [Initiative for Sustainable Energy Policy](http://sais-isep.org/), hosted at Johns Hopkins SAIS.
+I am also a fellow with the [Initiative for Sustainable Energy Policy](http://sais-isep.org/) at Johns Hopkins SAIS.
 Read more [here](/aboutme/).

 <br>
 <br>